bevansm/and-dragons/README.md

    - Username: `dragons`
    - Password: `dragons`
 4. Navigate to the `dragons_db` database on the left hand side of the menu.
-5. From here, you'll be able tod look through an interact with the database.
+5. From here, you'll be able tod look through and interact with the database.
 Happy development!

 ## Integrations